 Descending from La Paz, you’ll travel through lush cloud forests before arriving in the steaming regions of the Pampas and Amazon Basin, teeming with wildlife.
 Colonial gems like Sucre and Potosi dot the country’s interior.
 At the same time, the southern part of the country pays homage to the Wild West with cacti, canyons, and Butch Cassidy legends.

-Bolivia is also South America’s most indigenous nation; the Quechua and Aymara peoples make up more than half the country’s population and the brightly coloured, multi-layered skirts and bowler hats of Indian women still far outstrip more modern dress, even in the country’s capital.
+Bolivia is South America’s most indigenous nation.
+The Quechua and Aymara peoples comprise more than half the country’s population.
+You’ll notice that the brightly coloured, multi-layered skirts and bowler hats of Indian women still far outstrip more modern dress, even in the country’s capital.